curtispuetz/pypp-docs/docs/lang_features/types/dict.md

 ### Note about using `[]` operator

 If the key that you are using exists in the dictionary, then using the '[]' operator will work as expected.
 But, if the key does not exist, then no runtime `KeyError` error will be thrown (like how Python throws a `KeyError` in this case), and undefined behavior will occur.
-This is why its not recommended to use '[]', whereas `dg` does throw the `KeyError`, just like Python.
+This is why it's not recommended to use '[]', whereas `dg` does throw the `KeyError`, just like Python.

 ## Deleting key-value pairs